Spem in alium: History

 The above are the most widely held views, but both have difficulties.
 The text comes from a response in the Matins order in the Sarum rite, which had been superseded by the Book of Common Prayer.
 Indeed, the text used for a 1610 performance of the work, while set to the music, is entirely different, suggesting that the original text was not satisfactory.
 Wateridge's letter is dated 40 years after the Elizabethan date and does not mention either Striggio or the duke by name.
 It has been suggested that if the duke in question was a duke of Norfolk this could be the third duke, who was alive during Mary I's reign.
 Nonsuch Palace belonged to the Norfolks in the 1550s, having been sold to them by Mary.
 As for the original text, its context of Judith slaying Holofernes and regaining her position fits with Mary's execution of the Duke of Northumberland, who had attempted to supplant her on the throne with Lady Jane Grey, rather than Tallis using it for Elizabeth.
+Alternatively, Milsom proposes the notion that the Arundel or the Duke of Norfolk, both of whom had Catholic leanings and the latter was implicated in the Ridolfi plot, might have commissioned the motet with the text for covert political meaning, as an allegory for an eventual assassination of Elizabeth.
+Despite the allegorical association, there is no evidence that Tallis was involved in the plot himself.

 The music itself is entirely different from Striggio's setting.
 His work was for ten four-part choirs; Tallis's is for eight five-part choirs.
 The '30' in Wateridge's letter may not be a misprint or an error; the work referred to may be simply unknown.
 On these arguments Tallis wrote the work for Mary, Elizabeth's predecessor.
 The possibility has been advanced that Striggio copied Tallis, though of this there is no evidence.